tilledminds/OPNsense-Dashboard-2025/README.md

 ## Configuration

 ### InfluxDB
-After InfluxDB is started, go to http://(ip of host running InfluxDB):8086, you will need to setup your username, password, bucket and organization here.
+After InfluxDB is started, go to http://(ip or hostname of docker server):8086, you will need to setup your username, password, bucket and organization here.
 Once that is done navigate to the Data tab, click on Telegraf, and create a configuration for a system.
 Name it, and copy your API token, you will need this for your telegraf configuration.

 ### Grafana
 The Config for the dashboard relies on the variables defined within the dashboard in Grafana.
 When importing the dashboard, make sure to select your datasource.